Dr Vlas Efstathis AM, RFD, MB, BS, FACTM, FFTM

 Dr Stuart Jones BSc (hons) MBBS FRACGP

-Dr Jones has been working at East Clinic for the past 18 months on a casual basis around his commitments to the Amberley RAAF base.
+Dr Jones has worked at East Clinic since 2017 on a part time basis around his commitments to the Amberley RAAF base.
 He has now completed his time at the base and is currently working for us 3 days a week.
 Dr Jones is a fully qualified assessor for the Civil Aviation Safety Authority ( CASA) and conducts these Pilot and Aviation medicals at East Clinic.

 He has a special interest in skin cancer medicine and has completed an Advanced certificate in Skin Cancer Medicine and is currently completing his Diploma.

 Stuart is married with 2 young children and is very excited to be in general practice in the Ipswich community.
 He is seeing new patients and is looking forward to extending his practice at East Clinic in the future.

 His hobbies include spending time with his young family, friends and travel.

 Dr Brendan Thompson B.Sc (Hons 1) MBBS FRACGP

 “Change your thoughts, change your behaviour”